KatLah6/KatLah6/README.md

 When I had some searching in UX/UI design and find fascinating what you can create and what is behind the scenes of every website and app we navegate everyday.

-Now I am interest in learning and practice my solving problem skills; reasoning and IT skills.
+Now I am interest in learning and practice my solving problem skills; reasoning thinking and IT skills.

 I would like to work in a proactive and friendly environment in the future, where I can share my knowlegde and collaborate with my team in working on different projects.